ytsaurus/ytsaurus/yt/docs/README.md

    <img src="images/make-edits.png" width="650" height="245" alt="To suggest changes in the article, click on the pencil icon.">

    When you press the button, the source file will be opened for editing.
-Note that if you see the `{% include ... %}` construction in the file, it means that the current file contains a reusable content which is located in the `_includes` folder.
-To quickly navigate to the reusable content source file, click on the link name.
+Note that if you see the `{% include ... %}` construction in the file, it means that the current file contains a shared content which is located in the `_includes` folder.
+To quickly navigate to the source file, click on the link name.

    <img src="images/include-in-file.png" width="500" height="207" alt="To open the source file click on the link name.">